 One senior policeman described Jackson simply as "an evil bastard."
-Courage Praised By Rosa Prince The detective responsible for interviewing the victims of David Jackson praised their courage in facing a court to recount their ordeals.
+Courage Praised By Rosa Prince The detective responsible for I interviewing the victims of David Jackson praised their courage in facing a court to recount their ordeals.
 The five women were forced to describe intimate details of their attack to a packed courtroom.
-Detective Constable Janet McDonald, a specially trained policewoman from the West Yorkshire Police Domestic Violence Unit said that the women had suffered greatly when their attacker was still at "They felt that they could have been out shopping, on a bus or going to work and this man could be there and recognise them - but they would not know him.
-That made them feel vulnerable," she said.
-The letter that convicted David Martin Jackson BET SUPT TAYLOR.
+Detective Constable Janet McDonald, a specially trained policewoman from the West Yorkshire Police Domestic Violence Unit said that the women had suffered greatly when their attacker was still at large.
+"They felt that they could have been out shopping, on a bus or going to work and this man could be there and recognise them - but they would not know him.
+That made them feel very vulnerable," she said.
+The letter that convicted David Martin Jackson DET SUPT TAYLOR.

-I'M THE ONE YOU'RE LOOKING FOR REGARDING MOST OF THE INCIDENTS ON WOODHOUSE MOOR IF YOU DON'T BELEIVE ME CHECK THESE FACTS THE GIRL I GOT IN MARCH "92 HAD SHOULDER LENGTH BLONDE HAIR AND WAS WEARING A DARK DUNGEREE STYLE OUTFIT UNDER HER COAT.
+I'M THE ONE YOU'RE LOOKING FOR REGARDING MOST OF THE INCIDENTS ON WOODHOUSE MOOR.
+IF YOU DON'T BELEIVE ME CHECK THESE FACTS THE GIRL I GOT IN MARCH "92 HAD SHOULDER LENGTH BLONDE HAIR AND WAS WEARING A DARK DUNGEREE STYLE OUTFIT UNDER HER COAT.
 I TOOK HER KEYS OF HER.
-THE GIRL I GOT IN OCTOBER 192 HAD BROWN PERMED HAIR BEYOND HER SHOULDERS SHE WORE A WOOLLEN CARDIGAN AND CASUAL TROUSERS, I MADE BOTH OF THEM DO ORAL.
-THE OCTOBER GIRL WAS LYING WHEN SHE SAID THAT I PAPED HER AS YET I HAVE NOT RAPED ANYBODY, WHICH BRINGS ME TO MY NEXT POINT.
-THE JOKER WHO RAPED THE GIRL ON JAN-VARY 2ND 93 WAS NOT ME.
+THE GIRL I GOT IN OCTOBER 192 HAD BROWN PERMED HAIR BEYOND HER SHOULDERS.
+SHE WORE A WOOLLEN CARDIGAN AND CASUAL TROUSERS, I MADE BOTH OF THEM DO ORAL.
+THE OCTOBER GIRL WAS LYING WHEN SHE SAID THAT I RAPED HER.
+AS YET I HAVE NOT RAPED ANYBODY, WHICH BRINGS ME TO MY NEXT POINT.
+THE JOKER WHO RAPED THE GIRL ON JAN-VARY 2ND 193 WAS NOT ME.
 HE WAS JUMPING ON THE BAND WAGON.
 HE WAS A FOOL, HE SHOWED HIS FACE.
-YOURS SINCERELY JACK THE STRIPPER letter which David Jackson A wrote to the police gloating that he was the Woodhouse Moor Rapist, was to lead to his. arrest.
+YOURS SINCERELY JACK THE STRIPPER A letter which David Jackson wrote to the police gloating that he was the Woodhouse Moor Rapist, was to lead to his arrest.
 Police admit that until the arrival of the letter, they were baffled as to the identity of the attacker.
 They describe the letter as a "foot in the door" -Jackson's one mistake.
 The letter arrived in January last year, and police were immediately aware that it was from the Moor Rapist.
-In it.
-Jackson, who signed himself "Jack the Stripper", denies responsibility for another reported rape (which turned out to be a hoax).
-He wrote: "The October girl was lying when she said I raped her Also contained in the letter are details of the assaults which only the attacker could have Jackson described the appearance of his victims, their clothing, and how he had assaulted them.
-This was information which had not been found.
+In it, Jackson, who signed himself "Jack the Stripper", denies responsibility for another reported rape (which turned out to be a hoax).
+He wrote: "The October girl was lying when she said I raped her". are details of the assaults which only the attacker could have three possible addresses. known. appearance of his victims, their the voters' register revealed a clothing, and how he had assaulted them.
+This was View.
+The rapist had been information which had not been found.
 By Rosa Prince released to the media.